blynkkk/news/list/migrationguide.md

 # 🎉 Legacy Blynk to Blynk IoT Migration Guide

 This step by step tutorial includes most popular widgets and features mapping.
+Check it out!